mc706/django-angular-scaffold/README.md

 ###generatedocs

-Adds a `/docs` folder and coppies some basic documentation into it
+Adds a `/docs` folder and copies some basic documentation into it